 The People Behind Your Wild Rice

-Larry and Sharon are the owners of Wild & Ricey NW Inc. Larry and Sharon live on the family farm south of Salem, Oregon where their headquarters is located.
-Jerry lives in Independence.
+Larry, Sharon and Jerry are the owners of Wild & Ricey NW Inc. Larry and Sharon live on the family farm south of Salem, Oregon where Jerry lives in Independence.
 We literally run a “mom, pop, and son” operation.
 This is a family affair that has been in business since 1992.

 Larry’s family originally came from Arkansas in the early 1940s.
 Larry attended school in Salem and graduated from the University of Oregon.
 Larry gave up his architectural job to work the farm and business.

-Always sensitive to waterfowl and wild life, 100 acres of the farm are now in a wild life conservation program.
-What was once wild rice ponds are now part of the conservation program.
+Always sensitive to waterfowl and wild life, 100 acres of the farm was in a wild life conservation program.
+Unfortunately the program ended.
+What was once wild rice ponds were part of the conservation program.
+The ponds are still planted with corn, and other waterfowl feed.
 The farm is located next to Ankeny National Wild Life Refuge.
 On any given day, there are ducks, geese, deer and many other wildlife species sharing the land.

 Sharon and Jerry were born and raised in Oregon.
 She attended school in Portland, Oregon and graduated from the University of Oregon.
 She is the President of the Corporation.
-Sharon, also, gave up her career track to work the business.
+Sharon, also, gave up her career track to work the family business.
 Her background includes counseling and administrative positions.
+Sharon is the primary person who keeps track of the books, web page, nitty gritty stuff.

-The packaging crew are physically and mentally challenged .
-The crew packages the 10 pound bulk bags.
-The crew changes from time to time, but we appreciate the work of those who have gone before and the folks we have now.
+The packaging crew are folks who are challenged in one way or another.
+They primarily package the 10 pound bulk bags.
+The personnel changes from time to time, but we appreciate the work of those who have gone before and the folks we have now.
+We have worked with the same organization for over 17 years.